bvdbrule/Sensebender-Lora/README.md

 Hereby some files for the Sensebender to replace the NRF24L01 for a RFM95W Lora module.

+This project contains the following files:
-A Fritzing file with a schema and PCB.<br>
+-A Fritzing file with a schema and PCB.<br>
-Source code example communicate with The Things Network.<br>
+-Source code example to communicate with The Things Network with a Low Power library,  sending every 10 minute a message.<br>

 <table>